GonBri/Amazon_Vine_Analysis/README.md

 non-Vine reviews: 25094

 How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?
-5 star Vine Revies: 0
+5 star Vine Reviews: 0
 5 star non-vine Reviews: 12033

 What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?